Hiroshi Yamauchi

-Hiroshi Yamauchi (山内 溥; 7 November 1927 – 19 September 2013) was the third president of Nintendo, serving in the role from 25 April 1949 to 24 May 2002, and principal owner of the Seattle Mariners from 1992 until his death.
+Hiroshi Yamauchi (山内 溥; 7 November 1927 – 19 September 2013) was a Japanese businessman and the third president of Nintendo, serving in the role from 25 April 1949 to 24 May 2002, and principal owner of the Seattle Mariners from 1992 until his death.
 Before joining Nintendo, he had strong familial connections; his great-grandfather, Fusajiro Yamauchi, founded the company, and was its first president, and his grandfather, Sekiryo Kaneda, was its second president.
 During his tenure, Nintendo was transformed from a Japanese manufacturer of hanafuda into a global conglomerate largely focused on manufacturing video game consoles and publishing video games.
 On the basis of this success, and his ownership of most of Nintendo's shares, he became considerably wealthy.
 In 2008, he was Japan's wealthiest person, with an estimated net worth of $7.8 billion.
 Even in 2013, with this figure having declined to $2.1 billion, he was the 13th richest person in Japan and the 491st richest in the world.

 Early life

-Yamauchi was born in Kyoto to Shikanojo Inaba and Kimi.
+Yamauchi was born in Kyoto to Shikanojo Inaba and Kimi (née Yamauchi).
 When he was five, his father abandoned his family; his mother, unable to cope, gave up custody to her parents, including Sekiryo Kaneda, president of Nintendo.
 He was sent to a preparatory school in Kyoto at age twelve, and worked in a military factory during World War II, his plans to study law or engineering disrupted.
 After the end of the war, he studied law at Waseda University, and married Michiko Inaba.
 With the absence of Yamauchi's father, his grandparents met to arrange the marriage.